keithasaurus/koda-validate/README.md

 ```

 If your `Validator` only makes sense in an async context, then you probably don't want to implement the `__call__` method.
-Instead, you'd probably always want to make sure that validator is always called by `await`-ing the `.validate_async` method.
+Instead, you'd want to make sure that validator is always called by `await`-ing the `.validate_async` method.

 ## Using Metadata
 One of Koda Validate's design objectives is to allow reuse of validator metadata.
 Principally this